extranig67/NuwaMenu/README.md

 ## Installation and usage

 > [!WARNING]
-> Before installing Elysium Mod Menu, make sure you understand the disclaimer and use the menu only in private, testing, or consenting lobbies.
+> Before installing NuwaMenu, make sure you understand the disclaimer and use the menu only in private, testing, or consenting lobbies.

 ###  1. Install BepInEx IL2CPP

- ♯ Elysium Mod Menu is a **BepInEx IL2CPP** mod.
+ ♯ NuwaMenu is a **BepInEx IL2CPP** mod.
 Among Us is a Unity IL2CPP game, so the normal Mono version of BepInEx will not work.

  ♯ Download BepInEx IL2CPP from one of these sources: